 This chapter presents a centrally controlled relaying approach.
 The BS has full control over the entire relay enhanced cell.
 The BS directly controls all SSs and all relay stations that are associated to the BS.
-The complexity of the relay station can be decreased since it just forwards packets from hop to hop.
-It does not perform any other MAC management procedures to allow for multihop operation.
+The relay just forwards packets from hop to hop.

-A. Centralized Multihop Frame Structure
+Centralized Multihop Frame